therealasrz/LOL-analysis/README.md

 - **firstbloodkill**: Similar to 'firstblood', this binary column specifically denotes whether a player or team secured the first kill of the match, thereby earning the distinction of 'first blood.'

 - **team kpm**: 'Team kpm' stands for 'kills per minute' and represents the average rate at which a team secures kills over the duration of the match.
-It provides insights into the team's offensive capabilities and overall aggression.

 - **position**: The 'position' column specifies the role or position played by an individual player within their team composition.
 Common positions include 'top,' 'jungle,' 'mid,' 'bot,' and 'support.'